 ** Celiac sufferers can get language cards on Celiac Travel that explain their situation.

-** Katie Aune launched a whole blog called Globally Gluten Free: A Resource for Gluten Free Travel.
+** Katie Aune launched a whole blog called Globally Gluten Free travel resources.

 Since this is all new to me, I’d love to hear more comments and feedback below about how you handle dietary restrictions while traveling.
 Thanks so much for your thoughts!